 - The Medical Education Campus (MEC) has a food pantry.
 Students are welcome to stop by Student Life in room 116 for information.

 - The Loudoun Campus Food Pantry: Loudoun Campus, Financial Aid Office, Reynolds Building, Room LC- 102L.
 Monday & Thursday from 8:30 AM to 7:00 PM, Tuesday, Wednesday, Friday from 8:30 AM to 5:00 PM.
 Call 703.404.7310 for more information.

-- The Woodbridge Campus Food and Personal Items Pantry is located in the Seefeldt Building (WS), Room 158.
-The pantry is open on Mondays from 11 AM to 1 PM and on Thursdays from 6 PM to 8 PM.
-The pantry is open to all students, faculty and staff in need.
+- The Woodbridge Campus Food and Personal Items Pantry is located in the Seefeldt Building (WS), Room 138.
+The pantry is open on Tuesdays and Wednesdays from 10 AM to 3 PM and is open to all students, faculty and staff in need.
 For any questions or concerns, call 703.878.5729.

 Additional area resources for food (and more)